JunoLab/Weave.jl/README.md

 * Noweb, markdown or script syntax for input documents.
 * Execute code as terminal or "script" chunks.
-* Capture Gadfly, PyPlot and Winston figures.
+* Capture Plots, Gadfly, PyPlot and Winston figures.
 * Supports LaTex, Pandoc, Github markdown, MultiMarkdown, Asciidoc and reStructuredText output
 * Publish markdown directly to html and pdf using Pandoc.
 * Simple caching of results
+* Convert to and from IJulia notebooks

 ## Usage